 Terence brings extensive advisory experience and a sterling reputation from his background in the financial services industry.
 He has held key roles in developing, implementing and supervising distribution strategies for financial products in Singapore and Southeast Asia.
 His producer credits include 100 YARDS, starring 2016 Asian Star Prize winner Rebecca Lim; STORM BOY, starring Academy Award winner Geoffrey Rush; and STANO, directed by Sundance winner Raymond De Felitta.
 An alumnus of the Anglo-Chinese School and Raffles Institution, his other business interests includes the restaurant “Momma Kong’s” (tabbed by Lonely Planet to have Singapore’s “best chilli crab”) and the bistro “3O1 Bar & Kitchen” (which he owns together with the popular actor and incorrigible good guy Pierre Png).
 This veteran of the entertainment scene brings a distinctive edge to Aurora’s identity, influenced by his youth spent bartending in the gritty urban underbelly.
 In his free time, he enjoys going sailing with his kids and taking his jacked-up Landrover into the jungles of Malaysia.

-Based in Berlin and Singapore, Jeremy’s producer credits include THE SONG OF SCORPIONS (starring Cesar nominee Golshifteh Farahani), THE ECO-WARRIORS (directed by Emmy nominee Cathy Henkel), STORM BOY (starring Oscar winner Geoffrey Rush), and STANO (directed by Sundance winner Raymond de Felitta); and he is developing a 2018 series about artificial intelligence and nanotechnology.
+Based between Berlin and Singapore, Jeremy is concurrently creative director at the venture capital ecosystem builder Mistletoe.
+His producer credits include THE SONG OF SCORPIONS (starring Cesar nominee Golshifteh Farahani) and STANO (directed by Sundance winner Raymond de Felitta); and he is developing a series about artificial intelligence and nanotechnology.
 Previously, he was head of knowledge management at Asia’s largest financial intelligence firm, his portfolio clients included the Abu Dhabi Commercial Bank and Shanghai Pudong Development Bank.
-Before that, he was lead project manager of the European Commission’s industrial innovation network for northern Europe, leading partner institutions such as Innovation Norway and the Helsinki School of Economics.
+Before that, he was lead project manager of the industrial innovation network for northern Europe, leading partner institutions such as Innovation Norway and the Helsinki School of Economics.
 He was Phi Beta Kappa and a Thayer Scholar at Purdue University, and a contributing writer to “Making Money, Making Meaning: Directions for the Arts and Cultural Industries in the Creative Age”, published by Cambridge Scholars’ Press.